ryann96/BoxGame/_posts/2023-09-10-MidnightStalker.md

 comments: true
 layout: post
 title: Midnight Stalker Animation
 description:  This is level _____ in our game.
-This is the how it looks separately.
+This is how it looks separately.
 courses: { compsci: {week: 1} }
 type: hacks
 ---

 <body>
     <div>
         <canvas id="spriteContainer"> <!-- Within the base div is a canvas.
 An HTML canvas is used only for graphics.
 It allows the user to access some basic functions related to the image created on the canvas (including animation) -->
             <img id="ninjaSprite" src="{{site.baseurl}}/images/midnightStalker.png">
         </canvas>
-        <div id="controls"> <!--basic radio buttons which can be used to check whether each individual animaiton works -->
+        <div id="controls"> <!--basic radio buttons which can be used to check whether each individual animation works -->
             <input type="radio" name="animation" id="A" checked>
             <label for="idle">A</label><br>
             <input type="radio" name="animation" id="B">